 • Careers in Consulting – View the Careers in Consulting presentation by Rob Alford ’96.
 Includes information on the different types of consulting careers, case interviewing, typical assignments for both entry-level employees and managers, and more.
 (Requires QuickTime)

-• Career Overview – information on a wide array of business careers including accounting, finance, marketing, and more
+• Careers-in-Business – information on a wide array of business careers including accounting, finance, marketing, and more

 • National Association for Business Economics – information on careers in business economics